 Any devices that show signs of being compromised may be prevented from connecting to eduroam at ANSTO.
 Devices may only be reconnected once ANSTO is satisfied that the compromised device has been remediated appropriately.

 Participating eduroam organisations may log activity.
-Where incidents of abuse of the eduroam platform is reported to or identified by ANSTO, appropriate action may be taken.
+Where incidents of abuse of the eduroam platform are reported to or identified by ANSTO, appropriate action may be taken.
 Noncompliance with this policy may result in revocation of eduroam access at ANSTO, and notification of such to the eduroam user’s home institution.
 In the case of employees, noncompliance may result in disciplinary action being taken.